 THE SEA OF EDOM THEORY

-One theory that we feel is worth consideration proposes that early Bible translations’ use of the term “Red Sea” was meant to identify the “Edom Sea,” as “Edom” would mean “red” to Hebrew scribes.
-If true, this would mean that the Exodus account was referring specifically to the Gulf of Aqaba.
+One theory regarding the location of the Red Sea crossing site that we feel is worth consideration proposes that early Bible translations’ use of the term “Red Sea” was actually meant to identify the “Edom Sea,” as the word “Edom” and members of that Hebrew word family carry a meaning of “red."

-Edom, in addition to Midian, was one of the lands on the eastern shore of the Gulf of Aqaba.
-If “Red Sea” meant “Edom Sea,” then this is the only body of water it could be referring to.
+This because Edom, in addition to Midian, was one of the lands on the eastern shore of the Gulf of Aqaba.

-Dr. Miles Jones, an expert in the development of languages with a specialization in proto-Hebrew, suggests that the Hebraic meaning behind the Greek term Erythra Thalassa could be “Edom Sea.”
+Dr. Miles Jones, an expert in the development of languages, the alphabet, and its Hebrew connection suggests that the Hebraic meaning behind the Greek Erythra Thalassa could be rendered as “Edom Sea."
 He writes:

 "The word edom meant red in ancient Semitic (Gen. 25:30).
 Therefore, the 'Sea of Edom' or 'Edom Sea' is clearly a contender for the origin of the name 'Red Sea.'
 It might explain why the Greeks translated it as Eurthra Thalassa, the Red Sea."

 (Dr. Miles Jones, 2018: The Writing of God - New Chronology Edition, pg.
 94)

 Jones points out that this word for “red” is used repeatedly in the Bible to describe the land of Edom.
 Derivatives of the word are also used to describe Jacob’s brother, Esau, as he is said to have looked reddish and hairy upon birth.
 The book of Genesis states that Esau and his descendants founded the ancient kingdom of Edom, meaning the “Red Lands” (Genesis 36:1) that bordered against the Gulf of Aqaba in antiquity.